microsoft/onnxruntime-inference-examples/python/plugin_EP/README.md

-# Running Inference with a Plugin EP
+# Running Inference with a Plugin EP using Python API
 ## Prerequisites
+- ONNX Runtime version >= 1.23.0
 - A dynamic/shared EP library that exports the functions `CreateEpFactories()` and `ReleaseEpFactory()`.
-- ONNX Runtime built as a shared library (e.g., `onnxruntime.dll` on Windows or `libonnxruntime.so` on Linux), since the EP library relies on the public ORT C API (which is ABI-stable) to interact with ONNX Runtime.
+- ORT GPU python wheel installed.

 ## Run Inference with explicit OrtEpDevice(s)